Anaminus/roblox-library/modules/Slices/README.md

 type Make<T> = (len: number?, cap: number?) -> Slice<T>
 ```

-A function that returns a new slice of type T.
+A function that returns a new slice of length *len* with elements of
+type T. *len* defaults to 0. *cap* optionally defines the capacity of the
+slice, defaulting to the length.

 # Next
 [Next]: #next